lzhengchun/BraggNN/README.md

 * the file names of the dataset are hard coded. you need to prepare your dataset and update the file name in the code.
 * uncompress the dataset.tar.gz (to frames-exp4train.hdf5 and peaks-exp4train-psz11.hdf5 under folder dataset) if you want to try with our dataset.
+* The code will use all available GPUs to data parallel training on the node if -gpus is provided.

 # Requirement